StratifyLabs/StratifyBlog/content/tutorials/2013-12-11-Order-of-Operations.md

 ---
+categories:
+- Embedded C Tutorial
+date: "2013-12-11"
 layout: post
+number: 10
+page_source: EmbeddedC
+tags:
+- C tutorial
 title: Order of Operations Reference
-categories: [Embedded C Tutorial]
-page_source: EmbeddedC
-categories: [Embedded C Tutorial] tags : [C tutorial]
-number: 10
-date: 2013-12-11
 ---

 The following is a list of the C order of operations from highest precedence to lowest.